Spring 2013 Fellows

 Senan is the son of a Pakistan-born father and a Syrian-born mother who first came to the U.S. as students and eventually settled in Silicon Valley.
 In secondary school he won recognition as an Intel Science Talent Search semi-finalist and a Presidential Scholar.

 As a Harvard undergraduate, Senan originally planned to concentrate in chemistry and physics, but he discovered a new passion for the study of developmental neurobiology as a research intern in the neuroscience lab of Dr. Jeffrey Macklis.
 He graduated with a degree in neurobiology.

 Beginning in his freshman year Senan also became active in student government.
 As a junior he was elected president of the Harvard College student body.
 He has also shown a serious interest in how the practice of medicine varies with culture.
 He was a student observer of medical practices in Honduras and China, and, following graduation, conducted independent research on Andean ethnomedicine in Peru under a Trustman Fellowship.

-Senan plans graduate study in a joint MD/Ph.D. program, which he hopes will lead to a career as a research clinician who can contribute to the treatment of patients with neurodegenerative disease.Top
+Senan plans graduate study in the joint MD/Ph.D. program at Harvard/MIT, which he hopes will lead to a career as a research clinician who can contribute to the treatment of patients with neurodegenerative disease.Top

 Award to support work toward an MD and a Ph.D. in infectious disease epidemiology